bretglun/BlochBuster/README.md

 White background can be toggled by setting "color: white" under the "background" field.

 The animation speed is determined by the "speed" field, where 1 corresponds to real-time.
+RF pulses are plotted at a speed of 90 degrees/second.

 The output is specified by a list, where the "type" can be:
 - 3D: animated 3D plot of the magnetization vectors